craig-osterhout/docs/content/manuals/dhi/get-started.md

 > This is example output.
 Your results may vary depending on newly discovered
 > CVEs and image updates.

 Docker maintains near-zero CVEs in Docker Hardened Images.
-For DHI subscriptions, when new CVEs are discovered, the CVEs are remediated within the industry-leading SLA time frame.
+For DHI Select and Enterprise subscriptions, when new CVEs are discovered, the CVEs are remediated within the industry-leading SLA time frame.
 Learn more about the [SLA-backed security features](./features.md#sla-backed-security).

 This comparison shows that the Docker Hardened Image: